 11. Outbreak of the Revolt of Gan'gyo

 Emishi archer 600AD.
-The Emishi when first encountered by the Japanese (such as the naval expedition of Abe no hirafu) fought using much of the tools used for hunting such as the bow shown here.
+The Emishi when first encountered by the Japanese (such as during the naval expedition of Abe no hirafu) fought using much of the tools used for hunting such as the bow shown here.
 He is wearing deerskin clothing which was typical before the influence of Kofun culture.
-The only item made for battle is the warabite-tou sword.
+In the Shoku Nihongi they are described exactly like this when they visited the T'ang Emperor in AD 659.
 This is the type of hunter warrior encountered by the Yamato state early on, and these type of Emishi were often called san-I (mountain barbarian) in contrast to den-I (field barbarian, i.e. "barbarian" who cultivated fields).
 It is thought that the descendants of the san-I were the Ainu of Hokkaido.

 They were a Jomon people.
 Their hair is worn in a bun as depicted in Jomon clay figures.
 He has a small tatoo on the cheek.
 The bow is lacqured to give it strength.
 The knife is the exact shape of Ainu types, worn under the belt identical to Kofun warriors depicted in haniwa.
 He is carrying a couple of pouches, and the sleeve and trousers are embroidered with border patterns that are the early form of the elaborate geometrical patterns that emerged during the Satsumon period in Hokkaido.
 Aside from the depiction of the sleeve patterns, which is speculative, this figure of the Emishi is as close to the way they appeared as they are described and as archeological figures of Jomon depict.
 What becomes much more difficult is to reconstruct how they appeared as they became horse archers, trading partners and enemies of the Japanese.
 How much of the Japanese textile culture did they adopt?